eclipse-iceoryx/iceoryx/doc/website/advanced/best-practice-for-testing.md

 This is a guide on how to write tests for iceoryx.
 It intends to cover the most common cases which will probably apply to 99% of the tests.
 This shall not encourage to be more royalist than the king and common sense shall be applied when the guidelines don't make sense.

+The guide also expects some knowledge on `gtest`.
+At least the [Googletest Primer](https://github.com/google/googletest/blob/master/docs/primer.md) document should be read before continuing with this guide.

 Don't write test just for the sake of having a high coverage number.
 First and foremost, tests must be meaningful and **verify the code** to prevent bugs and regressions.
 New code shall be created with testability in mind.
 Legacy code shall be refactored if it is not testable.